Genusbiz/docs/users/analyze-report-and-discover/data-marts/data-mart-problemsolving-faq.md

 To be able to run analyses/data extracts against a data mart all of the following prerequisits must be met:
 *   A data mart must be correctly defined.
-*   A data mart loading schedule must be configured and executed.
+*   A data mart load plan must be configured and executed.
 *   Nodes and node-groups must be configured correctly to allow servers to provide data marts for clients.
 *   The data mart must be loaded and running on one or more servers in your network.